denisro2010/randomNumbersRust/README.md

 # Random numbers in Rust :crab:

-Generate random numbers in Rust.
+Generate random numbers in Rust